Authored by the expert who managed and guided the team behind the Belgium Property Pack

 How much more do you pay for properties in Brussels when you include renovation work, taxes, and fees?

-By the way, we keep updated a blog article detailing the property taxes and fees to factor in the total buying cost in Brussels.
+By the way, we keep updated a blog article detailing the property taxes and fees to factor in the total buying cost in Belgium.

 Meanwhile, here is a detailed table of the additional expenses you may have to pay when buying a new property in Brussels